If you have ever wondered what is Carom seed (ajwain) and how to use ajwain seeds in cooking then this post answers all your questions.

 Although many Indians chew on raw ajwain to help in digestion and also as a mouth freshener, I would not recommend doing so if you are completely new to this super spice.

-Uses Of Carom Seeds
+Uses Of Carom Seeds In Cooking

 In Indian cuisine, carom seeds are used to flavour vegetarian dishes primarily legumes and bread dishes.